Lucas-Kohorst/Python-Stock/README.md

 7. iexfinance

 You will also need to download the chromedriver so selenium can work properly.
-It can be downloaded here
+It can be downloaded [https://sites.google.com/a/chromium.org/chromedriver/](here)